Biden restores California’s power to set car emissions rules

 Trump’s move to revoke the state waivers split the industry, with most automakers behind him while Ford, Honda, BMW, Volkswagen and Volvo decided to go with California standards.
 After Biden was inaugurated, General Motors and other automakers came out in favor of California setting its own standards.

+In a statement Wednesday, Ford took a shot at GM’s apparent change of heart in supporting reinstatement of the California waiver.

+“It was the right thing to do for people and the planet before the last election, it’s the right thing to do now and we’re committed to continuing to do the right thing going forward as we lead the electric vehicle revolution,” said Bob Holycross, a Ford vice president.

-Reinstatement of the California waiver comes as the Biden administration proposed stronger pollution regulations for new tractor-trailer rigs that would clean up smoky diesel engines and encourage new technologies during the next two decades.
+Reinstatement of the waiver comes as the Biden administration proposed stronger pollution regulations for new tractor-trailer rigs that would clean up smoky diesel engines and encourage new technologies during the next two decades.
 A proposal released Monday by the EPA would require the industry to cut smog-and-soot-forming nitrogen oxide emissions by up to 90% per truck over current standards by 2031.
 The emissions can cause respiratory problems in humans.

 New rules would start in 2027 to limit the emissions from nearly 27 million heavy trucks and buses nationwide.